Eric Koch: Life

 Koch was born in 1919 into a prominent assimilated German Jewish family.
 His grandfather was a court jeweller and his father, Otto, was an officer in the German Army during World War I who died during routine surgery while Koch was still an infant.
 The young Erich Koch was renamed Otto in memory of his father.

-In 1935, after the Nazis took power, he was sent by his family to boarding school in England, where he was enrolled at Cranbrook School in Kent before enrolling at St. John's College, Cambridge University to study economics and then law.
+In 1935, after the Nazis took power, he was sent by his family to boarding school in England, where he was enrolled at Cranbrook School in Kent before enrolling at St. John's College, Cambridge, to study economics and then law.
 In 1940, he and other Germans resident in Britain were detained as enemy aliens.
 Koch was deported to Canada where he remained at an internment camp in Sherbrooke, Quebec until 1941 when he and most of his fellow internees were recognised by the government as "victims of Nazi aggression" and released.
 His mother, who had escaped Germany before war broke out, contacted the Birks family in Montreal, jewellers who were friends of the Koch family, and put him in their care.
 His guardians suggested he change his name from Otto as it was too German a name to have in wartime and so Koch anglicized his original name of Erich to Eric.
 Having been granted his economics degree by Cambridge in absentia, Koch resumed his studies at the University of Toronto where he completed his law degree, paying for his education by writing articles for an encyclopedia.

 After completing university in 1943, Koch found work teaching French at Appleby College for two terms, and then worked as a writer for Saturday Night magazine.